sunileman/ElasticKonductor/README.md

 That should give you an idea on what went wrong.
 If the mount fails due to `srv/local` not available, rerun openEBS.

-How to ssh into GKE nodes
+How to enter pod within GKE nodes
 ```
 gcloud compute ssh <NODE_NAME> --zone <ZONE>
 ```

 -Logs showing markup
 Use lnav to view logs: https://lnav.org/